TaceoLabs/co-snarks/README.md

-Additionally, coCircom is fully compatible with the **Groth16** backend of [snarkjs](https://github.com/iden3/snarkjs), the native proofing system for Circom.
+Additionally, coCircom is fully compatible with the **Groth16** backend of [snarkjs](https://github.com/iden3/snarkjs), the native proofing system for circom.
 Proofs built with coCircom can be verified using snarkjs, and vice versa.

 The project is built with pure Rust and consists of multiple libraries: